shyyadav/postmateClient-docs/docs/Security/secutity-overview.md

 Plain files mean you stay in control: audit them, encrypt the disk they sit on, `.gitignore` them, or commit them to your own repository and review changes in pull requests like any other code.
 Your data's residency is wherever *you* put it.

 ::: tip Version-control note
 If you use workspace mode in a Git repository, Postmate offers to add `.postmate/` to your `.gitignore`.
-Whether to commit collections (useful for team sharing) or ignore them (if environments contain secrets) is your call — Postmate never makes it for you.
+Whether to commit collections (useful for team sharing) or ignore them is your call — Postmate never makes it for you.
+If you mark credentials as [secret variables](/Security/secret-variables), the committed files contain no secret values at all, which makes committing the safe default.
 :::

 ## Certificates and credentials

 - **Client certificates (mTLS):** Postmate's `certificates.json` stores only **file paths** to your certificate and key files — never the certificate contents.
 Keys are read from disk at request time and used solely for the TLS handshake.
 See [client certificates](/docs/certificates).
 - **Proxy credentials:** live in your VS Code settings (`postmate.proxy.url`) on your machine, used only for the proxy authentication handshake.
 For CI, prefer environment variables (`HTTPS_PROXY`) so credentials never enter a settings file.
-- **Tokens and secrets in environments:** stored in your local environment files, resolved at request time, sent only to the endpoints you call.
-Treat these files like any secrets file — disk encryption and `.gitignore` are your friends.
+- **Tokens and secrets in environments:** mark them as [secret variables](/Security/secret-variables) and the value is stored in your **OS keychain** (via VS Code's encrypted secret storage) — the environment file on disk keeps only a `{"$secret": true}` marker, making it safe to commit and share.
+Plain (non-secret) variables live in the local env file as before; for those, disk encryption and `.gitignore` remain your friends.

 ## Installation without the marketplace (air-gapped environments)